Homosexuality is a Sin, BUT there’s Freedom through Christ

 Up until 2003 homosexuality was still considered a crime in many states in the USA, which is when the so-called Supreme Court reversed their 1986 decision that upheld the constitutionality of sodomy Laws.

 I distinctly remember working at a department store circa 1987 where a popular tabloid sold openly at the cashier had an overt cover story & corresponding pic of a gay pride parade with the title “SICK!”
 This wasn’t that long ago.
 Of course, you would never see such an article today, at least not in any conventional tabloid, magazine or newspaper offered to the general public.
 My point is that we as a society acknowledged the immorality of homosexuality just a short time ago.
 But that’s all changed with the propaganda of militant homosexuals over the last quarter century.
 Generally speaking, they’ve changed the public’s opinion of the practice to the point that it’s now severely looked down upon to criticize homosexual practices.
-In fact, homosexuality is now celebrated to the point that a professional athlete who comes out publicly about his/her homosexual lifestyle will be personally commended by liberal politicians.
-Obama did this when he was president, for example.
+In fact, homosexuality is now celebrated to the point that a professional athlete who comes out publicly about his/her homosexual lifestyle will be personally commended by the president.

 Just a couple of generations ago the term ‘gay’ referred to a happy, good time, but somewhere along the line it became synonymous with homosexuals and their abnormal practices.
 This was no accident.
 It was/is a subconscious attempt to paint homosexuality as a good time.